 About the Area

-Located in Hilton Head Island, this villa is on the beach.
-Arts Center of Coastal Carolina and Coligny Theater are cultural highlights, and travelers looking to shop may want to visit The Village at Wexford and Coligny Plaza.
-Pirate's Island Adventure Golf and Adventure Cove are also worth visiting.
-Discover the area's water adventures with surfing/body boarding, fishing, and swimming nearby, or enjoy the great outdoors with cycling.
+This villa is located in Sea Pines, a neighborhood in Hilton Head Island, and is next to a golf course and near the beach.
+Coligny Theater and Arts Center of Coastal Carolina are cultural highlights, and travelers looking to shop may want to visit Coligny Plaza and The Village at Wexford.
+The Sandbox and Pirate's Island Adventure Golf are also worth visiting.
+Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Extra-person charges may apply and vary depending on property policy